 (a) Noticing, Balloting, and Claims in Chapter 11 Cases with More than 300 Creditors

-The motion(s) to retain noticing, claims, and balloting agent(s), or a motion to be excused from compliance with this rule, or a motion for extension of time, shall be filed within twenty-eight (28) days after the filing of any document or creditor list that causes the number of creditors on the case to exceed 300.
+A motion to retain a Noticing, Claims, or Balloting Agent, a motion to be excused from compliance with this rule, or a motion for extension of time shall be filed within 28 days after the filing of schedule or creditor list that results in more than 300 creditors in a single, consolidated, or jointly administered case.

 (3) Contact with Clerk

-Prior to employment, the proposed Agent shall meet with the Clerk or the Clerk’s designee and agree on terms establishing the interactions between the Agent and the Clerk, which shall be incorporated in the order authorizing the employment of the Agent ("the Employment Order”) or in a written agreement between the Clerk and the Agent ("the Agreement”) that shall be made part of the record.
+The proposed Agent shall meet with the Clerk or the Clerk’s designee, prior to employment, to agree on terms establishing the interactions between the proposed Agent and the Clerk.
+Those terms shall be incorporated in the order authorizing the employment of the Agent (the “Employment Order”) or in a written agreement between the Clerk and the Agent (the “Agreement”) that shall be made part of the record.

 (b) Noticing Agent